satorici/satori-docs/satori_help/docs/playbooks/asserts.md

 ## assertStdoutContains
 | Input | Description |
 |-------|--------------
-| String         | Does the output contains the String?
+| String         | Does the output contain the String?

 - <span style="color:green">Example Pass Test</span>: the program output should contain the string "Hello World", and it does:
 ```yml